 Ceiling Planks – AntiqueCeilings.com

-- EXCEPTIONAL DURABILITY -- Constructed of premium-quality, 304-grade stainless steel at the industry-standard 18-gauge thickness
+- Exceptional durability – premium, 304-grade stainless steel at the standard 18-gauge thickness

 - Elegant design ideal for travel trailers, campers, and 5TH wheelers